tsatria03/CookyCraze/docks/readme.txt

 Manual slots purchased: counts every manual baking slot you have ever bought.

+Combos.

+Combos started: counts every time a combo activated after reaching the required number of consecutive presses.
+Combos broken: counts every time an active combo expired because the press window was missed.
+Highest combo reached: the highest consecutive press count you have ever achieved in a single combo.
+This is a lifetime personal best and only ever goes up.

 Economy.

 Money earned: counts the total amount of money you have received across all sources, including selling cookies and rank rewards.